Beyond the hype of Hyperloop: An analysis of Elon Musk's proposed transit system

 A slightly more complete description of the concept is that of an elevated, reduced-pressure tube that contains pressurized capsules driven within the tube by a number of linear electric motors.
 These capsules move with very little friction or drag owing to air bearings that ride on the inner surface of the tube, and a combination of active and passive means to reduce the negative effects of choked airflow on the transportation system.

 In this article I am only considering the science and engineering aspects of the Hyperloop.
 While acknowledging that political issues may actually determine its fate, what concerns us here is whether or not it could work.

+A reaction many people have to the Hyperloop is that there is nothing new here.
+While it's fair to say that all inventors are standing on the shoulders of giants to a certain degree, there are in fact very real innovations in Musk's proposal.
 The Hyperloop has essentially no relationship with the old pneumatic tube transports beyond a certain similarity of appearance.
 There is, however, quite a bit of overlap with earlier proposals for reduced pressure or vacuum-tube transports.
 In particular, the early theoretical and experimental work of Robert Goddard, the inventor of the liquid fuel rocket, appears to have the greatest overlap with the Hyperloop.